processone/docs.ejabberd.im/content/admin/configuration/database.md

 By default, ejabberd will use the [`FreeTDS`](https://www.freetds.org/) driver.
 You need to have the driver file `libtdsodbc.so` installed in your library PATH on your system.
+For example, in Debian, install with `apt-get install tdsodbc`.

 If the FreeTDS driver is not installed in a standard location, or if you want to use another ODBC driver, you can specify the path to the driver using the